axelrogg/axelrogg.github.io/_posts/2024-07-27-lu-factorization-oversimplified.md

 }
 ```

-This is a very straight forward implementation of Eq.
-18. It does the job, so
+This is a very straightforward implementation of Eq.
+18. It works well enough
-it's good enough for me.
-At least for now.
+for the current purpose.

 Now, on to the last step.